f0rr0/church-encoding/README.md

 </p>

 # church-encoding
+[Wikipedia Page](https://en.wikipedia.org/wiki/Church_encoding).
 This is a thought exercise in functional programming to represent most of the javascript primitives using only lambdas (anonymous functions).
 It's not intended to be used in any production user facing software.

 ## Motivation